preflower/react-native-web-adapter/packages/react-native-web-maps/README.md

 - onDrag
 - onDragStart
 - onDragEnd

+## Notice
+- all style property not support React-Native StyleSheet, because react-native-web convert it into class, it will result exception

 ## Develop Plan
 At present, library is only used by myself, so i only developed the features that i needed,